20urc3/Talks/README.md

 # Talks
-This repositery contains the slides, sometimes videos, and materials of my talks.
+This repository contains the slides, sometimes videos and materials of my talks.

 - Introduction to fuzzing | Off-by-one Security
 - Hacking Satellites: From SDR to RCE | leHack Paris